• Use Tab, Shift + Tab, and Arrow keys to traverse the menu. Typing a letter when in a sub-menu moves to the item beginning with that letter.

 However, if you do read other accounts of Gödel’s ‘proof’ of incompleteness, there are several things that you should be aware of:

 Many of these accounts mistakenly assume that the brief argument that Gödel presents in the preface of his paper is basically the proof described in detail in the main part of the part.
 A great many of the so-called ‘versions’ of Gödel’s proof are based on some version of Gödel’s introductory argument.
-The argument in the preface is not basically the same as the main argument and can be very easily shown to be wrong (as shown in my book and paper PDF).
+The argument in the preface is not basically the same as the main argument and can be very easily shown to be wrong (as shown in my The Shackles of Conviction: book and The Fundamental flaw in Gödel’s proof: paper PDF).

 And many other so-called ‘versions’ of Gödel’s proof do not give a Gödelian incompleteness - an expression of which it can be claimed that is ‘not provable by the formal language, but it is true (or provable)’.
 Hence they cannot really be considered to be a ‘version’ of Gödel’s proof.
 Typical of these so-called ‘versions’ are those that are based on Turing’s ‘halting’ argument (for example see Halting Problem: here) that there cannot be a computer program that can tell if any computer program will stop or continue to run forever.
 Assertions that these ‘versions’ are essentially the same as Gödel’s proof fail to understand the distinction - Turing’s argument does not give a sentence which is shown to be true but not provable.